Scotland recognises the sacrifice of the armed forces, veterans and their families.

 We have established a range of measures to support the veterans and armed forces community across healthcare, housing, education, justice, skills and employability.
 Full details are available in Renewing Our Commitments.

-In 2014 we appointed the first Scottish Veterans Commissioner to act as an ambassador for veterans and make recommendations for improving services for armed forces personnel.
-The role of the independent Commissioner is now firmly embedded in Scotland and six years on the second Commissioner has continued his tenure re-affirming the baseline and using that and the recent Veterans Strategy consultation to inform his priorities going forward.
-He recently published his 2020 Progress Report, demonstrating that the Scottish Government has delivered two thirds of the original 63 Commissioner recommendations.
+In 2014 we appointed the first Scottish Veterans Commissioner to act as an ambassador for veterans and make recommendations for improving services for veterans and their families.
+The role of the independent Commissioner is now firmly embedded in Scotland and the second Commissioner has produced two annual progress reports.
+He recently published his 2020 progress report, demonstrating that the Scottish Government has delivered two thirds of the original 63 Commissioner recommendations.

-In 2018 we published a Welcome to Scotland guide, updated in 2019, which provides straightforward advice for service personnel and their families about issues such as housing, education, and healthcare in Scotland.
+In 2021 we published an updated version of the Welcome to Scotland guide, which provides straightforward advice for service personnel and their families about issues such as housing, education, and healthcare in Scotland.
 By providing this support, we ultimately hope those personnel and their families coming here will choose to make Scotland their long-term home.